mjordan/islandora_solution_pack_remote_resource/README.md

 ## Development and feedback

-Pull requests are welcome, as are use cases and suggestions.
-Please open a GitHub issue before opening a pull request.
+Bug reports, use cases and suggestions are welcome, as are pull requests.
+See CONTRIBUTING.md for more information.

 ## License